 Implant Denture Procedure:

 Dentures that snap on require 2-4 implants per jaw for a full upper or lower set of teeth.
 The number of implants depends on the size and strength of the jaws.
-And the number of implant roots also depends on the desired design of the teeth.
-For example, with four implants, the denture teeth can be designed to avoid the teeth covering the entire palate.
+The number of implant needed per jaw also depends on the desired design of the teeth.
+For example, with four implants, the implant denture is designed without touching the palate.
 However, an upper denture design involving only 2 implants needs to cover the entire palate.
 Implants for this procedure are usually placed in the jawbone at the front of the mouth because there tends to be more bone in the front of the jaw than in the back.
 If 4 implants are to be placed, there will need to be two more implants placed in the back part of the jaw.

 Removable implant over denture cases can typically be completed in 2-4 months depending on the health of the patient and how much oral surgery needs to be done.
 In many cases teeth will need to be removed, bone grafting may need to be done.
 Of course, implants will need to be placed into the jaw.
 In cases where all the teeth are missing, only implants will need to be placed.

 Usually, people only need one surgery but in certain cases two will be necessary.
-During the first surgery, any remaining teeth will be removed, bone grafting and hopefully the implants are placed in the jawbone.
+During the first surgery, any remaining teeth will be removed, bone grafting and hopefully the implants are placed into the jawbone.
 In certain cases, it may be necessary to allow the bone grafts to heal prior to performing implant surgery.
 If only one, surgery is necessary, the case can be completed in 2-4 months.
 If a second oral surgery is necessary, the case can take 6-8 months to complete.